catalyst-cooperative/pudl-data-release/README.md

 `fuel_ferc1` in any given year for a particular plant are guaranteed to be the same, they are not guaranteed to be **unique** which means that in a few cases it is not possible to identify exactly how much or what kind of fuel is associated with a particular plant record.
+This is an issue with the original FERC Form 1 database design which we can't fix.

 ### Imperfect Data Entry Error Correction
 In some cases obvious errors have been made in data entry or units of measure.
 We have attempted to fix some of them (e.g. converting heat content reported in BTU per lb of coal into mmbtu per ton) and we are confident that overall these corrections have improved the quality of the dataset, but there are likely a few cases in which they have been applied incorrectly.
+If you find something off by a factor of 1000, please let us know!

 ### Imperfect Coding
 FERC does not restrict the vocabulary respondents may use to describe plant and